skntrl/arp-mapper/README.md

 # arp-mapper
 map all IPs and MACs addresses in the connected LAN
+## Remaining Tasks:

+#### PArt 3

+getting device manufacturer name from the MAC
+get TTL value and MAC to guess OS
+last seen table to see when each device was last observed
+log the warnings + timestamps alerts in CSV

-Done till now:
+## Done till now:

 #### Part 1

-done - Sniff and intercept all ARP packets and identify active devices in network
+Sniff and intercept all ARP packets and identify active devices in network
-done - Extract IP and MAC pairs
+Extract IP and MAC pairs
-done - Store unique pairs in a Python dictionary
+Store unique pairs in a Python dictionary
-done - Display the updated table every few seconds
+Display the updated table every few seconds
-done - testing

-## Remaining Tasks:

 #### Part 2

 Keep a history of known IP-MAC mappings
-For every new ARP reply, check if a known IP has a different MAC If known IP has different MAC, log it, and show it
+For every new ARP reply, check if a known IP has a different MAC
+If known IP has different MAC, log it, and show it